cindywongdev/capstone-frontend/README.md

-# App Name
+# Leftover
 <!-- Github Intro -->
 Welcome to Leftover - the innovative app designed to connect restaurants with surplus food to those in need.
-Our platform uses a Django backend and PostgreSQL database, with a Vue frontend, to make it easy for restaurants to list available food, while nearby groups can arrange for pickup.
+Our platform uses a Django backend, PostgreSQL database, and a Vue frontend.
+Leftover makes it easy for restaurants to list available food, while nearby groups can arrange for pickup.
 Users can search for local donations, making it simple to find nutritious meals that might otherwise go to waste.
 By reducing food waste and providing meals to those in need, Leftover is on the frontlines of fighting hunger and supporting communities.
 Join us today and help make a difference in the lives of people struggling with food insecurity.

 <!-- Marketing Intro -->